 If you're a tenant and a pet owner, renters insurance is usually the easiest way for you to get liability coverage.
 This may come in handy if your pet ever injures someone or damages property.
 If your pet is excluded from liability coverage because of its species or breed, other options, such as a personal umbrella policy, may be necessary.

 Compare cheap renters insurance in your area

 Most renters insurance policies provide some form of pet liability.
 If you have a pet, renters insurance is a straightforward way to cover your legal risk in case your pet ever causes injuries or property damage to other people.

-With or without a pet, if you are a tenant, we strongly recommend you shop for an individual renters insurance policy, as its liability coverage will extend to a variety of incidents for which a tenant could be found liable.
+With or without a pet, if you are a tenant, we strongly recommend you shop for an individual renters insurance policy, as the liability coverage will extend to a variety of incidents for which you could be found liable.

 Renters insurance generally provides three types of financial coverage.

-- Injury liability: Your pet cat scratches a guest in your house, and it's severe enough to cause your guest to go to the hospital.
-To pay for that hospital bill, your guest files a claim through your insurance company.
+- Injury liability: Your cat scratches a guest in your house, and it's severe enough to cause your guest to go to the hospital.
+To pay for the hospital bill, your guest files a claim through your insurance company.
 If you are found liable, your insurance company will attempt to reach a settlement with your neighbor, who can file a lawsuit if they find the settlement unacceptable.
-Whether the case is settled or taken to court, all associated fees will be paid for you under your liability insurance coverage.
+Whether the case is settled or taken to court, all of the associated fees will be paid for you under your liability insurance coverage.

 Not all pet-related incidents will be protected by rental insurance liability coverage, nor will all pets.
 The coverage provided for your pet relates strictly to liability issues.
 It is distinct from pet insurance, which typically refers to plans that cover your pet's wellness.
 Moreover, if damage is caused by your pet to your own personal belongings, your insurance will not cover you.

 - Exotic pets: Animals such as reptiles, monkeys and wolves will almost certainly be excluded under traditional renters insurance liability coverage.